-Excel toolbar (also called Quick Access Toolbar) is presented to get access to various commands to perform the operations.
-It is presented with an option to add or delete commands to it to quickly access them.
+Excel toolbar (also called Quick Access ToolbarQuick Access ToolbarQuick Access Toolbar (QAT) is a toolbar in Excel that may be customized and is located on the upper left-hand side of the window.
+It enables users to save important shortcuts and easily access them when needed.) is presented to access various commands to perform the operations.
+In addition, it is presented with an option to add or delete commands to it to access them quickly.

-- It contains the various options used frequently to enhance the speed of working in excel sheets.
+- It contains the various options used frequently to enhance the speed of working in Excel sheets.

-- Format toolbar, drawing toolbar, chart toolbar, and standard toolbar presented in the earlier version of Excel 2003 are modified into the Home tab and Insert tab in the later versions of Excel 2007 and more.
+- “Format” toolbar, “Drawing” toolbar, “Chart” toolbar, and “Standard” toolbar presented in the earlier version of Excel 2003 are modified into the “Home” tab and “Insert” tab in the later versions of Excel 2007 and more.

 How to Use the toolbar in Excel?